square/in-app-payments-flutter-plugin/doc/reference.md

 :-------------- | :--------------------------------------- | :-----------
-onCardNonceRequestSuccess | [CardEntryNonceRequestSuccessCallback](#cardentrynoncerequestsuccesscallback) | Invoked when card entry is completed and the SDK has processed the payment card information. onCardEntryCancel | [CardEntryCancelCallback](#cardentrycancelcallback) | Invoked when card entry is canceled.
+onCardNonceRequestSuccess | [CardEntryNonceRequestSuccessCallback](#cardentrynoncerequestsuccesscallback) | Invoked when card entry is completed and the SDK has processed the payment card information. onCardEntryCancel | [CardEntryCancelCallback](#cardentrycancelcallback) | Invoked when card entry is canceled. collectPostalCode | bool                                   | Indicates that the customer must enter the postal code associated with their payment card.
+When false, the postal code field will not be displayed.
+Defaults to `true`.<br>**Notes**: Postal code collection is required for processing payments for Square accounts based in the United States, Canada, and United Kingdom.
+Disabling postal code collection in those regions will result in all credit card transactions being declined.

 #### Example usage